 January 05, 2009

-Do you generally argue and fight when you have a conflict?
-This article helps you to become aware of what might be behind your fighting and arguing, and what you can do about it.
+If you often argue and fight when you have a conflict, this article can help you become aware of why and what you can do about it.

 Think about the last time you had a conflict with someone and you argued - with your partner, your friend, your parent, your child or someone else in your life.